Table of Contents

 If I didn’t top, I’d have 1 cola higher than the rest, thusly, limiting my light height.

-By topping, that main cola gets pided down the buds are all level on the screen, allowing you to get that light right down on them for nice, even coverage.
+By topping, that main cola gets pided (divided) down so all the buds are all level on the screen, allowing you to get that light right down on them for nice, even coverage.
 The expanse of the footprint will limit your height before heat does.
 (I have a/c lights)

 The above plant was topped once.
 This gave me 2 arms to run under the screen, split like a V at the base where I topped the plant.